 The Innovation categories have been re-badged to emphasise the importance of learning and demonstrating how a different approach has helped progress our knowledge and understanding of a problem.
 We are still looking for examples of bravery, disruption, innovation and work that just makes us go ‘wow’!

-Shortlisted entrants will be invited to present to an independent judging panel on Friday 24 May 2024.
+Shortlisted entrants will be invited to present to an independent judging panel in May.
 They will be required to give a short presentation on their entry, focussing on how the work progressed understanding and knowledge, and will then be asked questions by the judges relating to their entry.
-The organisers will be unable to send invitations before Friday 3 May, therefore it is advisable for entrants to hold the date open.
+The organisers will be unable to send invitations before 18th May.

 This category recognises communication, scientific, business or technological innovation initiatives that have ultimately created value through a compelling and differentiated approach to one or more of the following: